 #8 – Pacific Beaches of Monterrico and Paredon – The most underrated places to visit in Guatemala

-Speaking of surfing, I definitely wanted to mention the even lesser developed village of Paredon.
-Further north from Monterrico, this beach is more famous for its surf breaks, and not there are a few surf schools and hostels setting up shop.
+Speaking of surfing, I definitely wanted to mention the even less developed village of Paredon.
+Further north from Monterrico, this beach is more famous for its surf breaks, and now there are a few surf schools and hostels setting up shop.
+You’ll find surf, sun, and seafood, and almost nothing else.

 If you are looking for relaxing and more unique places to visit in Guatemala, then head to the coast!